IHE/RAD.IRA/input/pagecontent/rad-x8.md

 ### 2:3.X8.1 Scope

-This transaction is used to terminate a report context that all synchronizing applications will close their respective context.
+This transaction is used to retrieve the current context in the reporting session.

 ### 2:3.X8.2 Actors Roles